Pool of Bethesda & St. Anne Church

 1. The Pool of Bethesda marks the place where a sick man was healed.

-4. In around 700 BC, during the time of King Hezekiah, there was a large cistern built here to capture the water from the area and use it for the temple use of purification and animal preparations.
+4. Around 700 BC, during the reign of King Hezekiah, a large water storage pool was built here to capture water from the area for the purification and animal preparations of the temple.

-5. Later, in around 200 BC, another pool was built beside the first one.
-The first pool would become known as the southern pool, and the second one as the northern pool.
+5. Later, around 150 BC, the Hasmoneans built another pool beside the first one.
+The first pool became known as the Southern Pool, and the second as the Northern Pool.

-6. These pools, or also known as cisterns, were close by to the Temple Mount and there was a gate close by known as the sheep gate that led up to the Temple Mount.
+7. These pools, also used as mikvahs, were near the Temple Mount, and a gate known as the sheep gate led up to it.

-7. In the first century BC, prior to the birth of Christ, there were healing baths built here dedicated to the Greek false god, Asclepius.
+8. During the Greek reign around 200 AD, prior to the birth of Christ, healing baths were built here dedicated to the Greek false god Asclepius.

-8. When the Roman Emperor, Hadrian, rebuilt Jerusalem as Aelia Capitolina in 135 AD, he built a large temple to Asclepius and Serapis, the Greek false gods of healing and believed deity.
+9. When the Roman Emperor Hadrian rebuilt Jerusalem as Aelia Capitolina in 135 AD, he built a large temple to Asclepius and Serapis, the Greek false gods of healing and believed deities.

-9. After Christianity became the state religion of the Roman Empire, the temple Hadrian had erected was torn down and a large Byzantine basilica was built over its ruins in around 450 AD.
+10. After Christianity became the state religion of the Roman Empire, the temple Hadrian had erected was torn down, and a large Byzantine basilica was built over its ruins around 450 AD.

-13. Three episodes from the life of the Mary are depicted at the front of the high altar in the Church of St Anne: The Annunciation on the right; the Descent of Jesus from the Cross in the center; and the Nativity of Jesus on the left.
-On the left-hand side of the altar is an illustration of the education of Mary by St Anne.
-On the right-hand side is a portrayal of the Presentation of the Mary at the Temple.
+14. Three episodes from the life of Mary are depicted at the front of the high altar in the Church of St Anne: (1) the Annunciation on the right, (2) the Descent of Jesus from the Cross in the center, and (3) the Nativity of Jesus on the left.
+On the left-hand side of the altar is an illustration of Mary's education by St Anne.
+On the right-hand side is a portrayal of the Presentation of Mary at the temple.
 A flight of stone steps descends from the south aisle to the crypt.
-This cave is the supposed remains of the house of Anne and Joachim, and the birthplace of Mary.
+This cave is the supposed remains of the house of Anne and Joachim and the birthplace of Mary.
 Here, in a tiny chapel with a domed ceiling, an altar is dedicated to the birth of Mary.

-14. In 1192, after the fall of the Crusader Kingdom, Saladin turned the church into a theological school for the study of the Quran, which is commemorated in an inscription above the entrance to the church.
+15. In 1192 AD, after the fall of the Crusader Kingdom, Saladin turned the church into a theological school for the study of the Quran, which is commemorated in an inscription above the church's entrance.

 Places of Interest

-1. Pool of Bethesda (also used as a cistern and mikvah)
+1. Pools of Bethesda (also used as water storage and as mikvahs)

 -